 An eclectic musician and composer, Leon writes music in a wide range of styles.
 Some influences and inspirations include: George Glock, Tom Doyle, Barrios, Tarrega, John Williams, Julian Bream, Satie, Faure, film scores, Phish, 60s Surf, Queen, Deep Purple, Brian May, Slash, Jeff Beck, Mr. Bungle, Secret Chiefs 3, Indian classical music, Zappa, Chet Atkins, and various world music.

-Leon’s 2003 solo album, Tasty Guitar Treats, was a mix of classical, new age, and country-jazz influences; an assortment of originals, and popular covers by the Beatles, Chet Atkins, and Scott Joplin.
+Leon’s 2003 solo album, Tasty Guitar Treats, combined classical, new age, and country-jazz influences; an assortment of originals, and popular covers by the Beatles, Chet Atkins, and Scott Joplin.
 He later formed The Adventures of Leonid, an instrumental group featuring a rotating lineup of friends and musicians on various projects.
-AoL’s self-titled debut was released in 2005 on Mad Hands Records and features veteran drummer, Mad Mike Cullens (Chuck Berry, Mick Taylor).
+The Adventures of Leonid self-titled debut was released in 2005 on Mad Hands Records and features veteran drummer, Mad Mike Cullens (Chuck Berry, Mick Taylor).
 Combining elements of rock, classical, funk, surf, and Eastern melodies, journalist Dmitry Epstein called it “a highly enjoyable record of rare elegance.”

 Leon has contributed music to films dealing with animal rights, environmental, and humanitarian issues.
 In 2011, he was featured as a composer for Project Oliver, a series to build improved spaces for rescued primates such as Oliver, "the missing link" chimpanzee.
 Film credits include The Other Man: F.W. de Klerk and The End of Apartheid and Under Cane for National Geographic.
 He also performed for the Global Human Rights Torch Relay and Edison Wetlands restoration benefit.